terminiter/my-little-proxy/README.md

 ## Things MLP Currently Supports:

+### this.host(hostMatch, [port])

+Pattern match against the Host header (ex: '*.jesusabdullah.net') with an optional port argument (to match against the Host header's port).

 ### this.rewrite(from, to)

 Rewrite paths from one root to another (similar to how couch does it).
 Returns true if the rewrite matches/applies.

 ### this.forward(host, port)